 /api/get-store on the

 android service).
 The Operations with Errors table shows operations in the request’s path that originated errors.
-The Compare Tags table shows tags that most frequently appear on spans with errors.
+The Compare Attributes table shows attributes that most frequently appear on spans with errors.

 Let’s take a closer look at the diagram.
 You can see the